 Numbers to Roman Numerals

-To convert Arabic numbers to Roman Numerals, we split the numbers into their least expandable form, write their respective roman letter and add/subtract them.
+To convert Hindu-Arabic numbers to Roman Numerals, we split the numbers into their least expandable form, write their respective Roman letter and add or subtract them.
 For example, 2021 in Roman numerals: 2021 = 1000 + 1000 + 10 + 10 + 1 = MMXXI

 Roman Numerals to Numbers

-To convert Roman numerals to numbers, we split roman numerals into single letters, write their numerical values and add/subtract them, i.e. XII = X + I + I = 10 + 1 + 1 = 12.
+To convert Roman numerals to numbers, we split the Roman numerals into single letters, write their numerical values and add or subtract them, i.e., XII = X + I + I = 10 + 1 + 1 = 12.
 Here is a list of pages that express the Hindu-Arabic form of a few Roman numerals.

 Roman Numerals Examples

-Example 1: Henry wants to know if it's time for his favorite show.
-The shorthand of the clock points at VIII.
+Example 1: Henry wants to know if it is time for his favorite show.
+The shorthand of the clock points at the Roman numeral VIII.
 What hour is it?

 We know that V stands for 5 and I stands for 1.
 Since I is the smaller symbol and appears thrice after V, it will get added to V.